 \section{Introduction}

-Biconfluent Heun (BCH) function, a confluent form of Heun function\cite{Heun1889,Ronv1995}, is the special case of Grand Confluent Hypergeometric (GCH)\cite{Chou2012a}\footnote{For the canonical form of BCH equation \cite{Ronv1995}, replace $\mu $, $\varepsilon $, $\nu $, $\Omega $ and $\omega $ by $-2$, $-\beta $, $ 1+\alpha $, $\gamma -\alpha -2 $ and $ 1/2 (\delta /\beta +1+\alpha )$ in (\ref{eq:1}).
+Biconfluent Heun (BCH) function, a confluent form of Heun function\cite{Heun1889,Ronv1995}, is the special case of Grand Confluent Hypergeometric (GCH) function\cite{Chou2012a}\footnote{For the canonical form of BCH equation \cite{Ronv1995}, replace $\mu $, $\varepsilon $, $\nu $, $\Omega $ and $\omega $ by $-2$, $-\beta $, $ 1+\alpha $, $\gamma -\alpha -2 $ and $ 1/2 (\delta /\beta +1+\alpha )$ in (\ref{eq:1}).
 For DLFM version \cite{NIST} or in ref.\cite{Slavy2000}, replace $\mu $ and $\omega $ by 1 and $-q/\varepsilon $ in (\ref{eq:1}).}: this has a regular singularity at $x=0$, and an irregular singularity at $\infty$ of rank 2.
-For example, BCH function is included in the radial Schr$\ddot{\mbox{o}}$dinger equation with rotating harmonic oscillator and a class of confinement potentials: recently it's started to appear in theoretical modern physics \cite{Slav1996,Ralk2002,Kand2005,Hortacsu:2011rr,Arri1991}.
+For example, the BCH function is included in the radial Schr$\ddot{\mbox{o}}$dinger equation with rotating harmonic oscillator and a class of confinement potentials: recently it's started to appear in theoretical modern physics \cite{Slav1996,Ralk2002,Kand2005,Hortacsu:2011rr,Arri1991}.

-In \cite{Chou2012c,Chou2012d}, I construct the power series expansion in closed form and its integral representation of Heun function by applying 3TRF.
-Heun function is applicable to diverse areas such as theory of black holes, lattice systems in statistical mechanics, addition of three quantum spins, solutions of the Schr$\ddot{\mbox{o}}$dinger equation of quantum mechanics. \cite{Hortacsu:2011rr,Take2008,Suzu1999,Suzu1998}
+In Ref.\cite{Chou2012c,Chou2012d}, I construct power series expansions in closed form and integral representations of Heun equation by applying 3TRF.
+Heun equation is applicable to diverse areas such as theory of black holes, lattice systems in statistical mechanics, addition of three quantum spins, solutions of the Schr$\ddot{\mbox{o}}$dinger equation of quantum mechanics. \cite{Hortacsu:2011rr,Take2008,Suzu1999,Suzu1998}

-In Ref.\cite{Chou2012a} I show an analytic solution of GCH function only up to one term of $A_n$'s.
+In Ref.\cite{Chou2012a}, I show an analytic solution of GCH equation only up to one term of $A_n$'s.
 In this paper I construct the power series expansion of GCH equation in closed forms and asymptotic behaviors including all higher terms of $A_n$'s by applying 3TRF \cite{Chou2012b}.

 (\ref{eq:1}) is a Grand Confluent Hypergeometric (GCH) differential equation where $\mu$, $\varepsilon$, $\nu $, $\Omega$ and $\omega$ are real or imaginary parameters.\cite{Chou2012a} It has a regular singularity at the origin and an irregular singularity at the in¯infinity.
 Biconfluent Heun Equation is derived, the special case of GCH equation, by putting coefficients $\mu =1$ and $\omega =-q/\varepsilon $.\cite{NIST}